 Is it normal to have bleeding nipples during breastfeeding?

-It is normal to have sensitive nipples in the beginning, but when your nipples become cracked or start bleeding, it is usually a sign of a breastfeeding problem.
+It is normal to have sensitive nipples initially, but when your nipples become cracked or start bleeding, it is usually a sign of a breastfeeding problem.

-It is essential that you get to the root of your breastfeeding problem.
-If the tips below do not help fix the problem, please contact a lactation consultant, who will work with you and your baby, to determine and work through your specific issues.
+It would be best if you got to the root of your breastfeeding problem.
+If the tips below do not help fix the problem, please get in touch with a lactation consultant, who will work with you and your baby to determine and work through your specific issues.